1 9 7 6 – 1 9 7 9 (UK)

 Wondering what it would be like to attend his own funeral, Reggie then wears a fake beard, calls himself Martin Wellbourne and falls in love anew with Elizabeth, who recognises his true identity but, for a while, pretends otherwise.

-After a brief spell working at a piggery for a Mr Pelham, and warding off the advances of a dowdy spinster Miss Erith, Perrin sports a new devil-may-care attitude and launches a shop, Grot, dedicated to selling useless things, and even he is amazed when it becomes a massive global success.
+After a brief spell working at a piggery for a Mr Pelham and warding off the advances of a dowdy spinster Miss Erith, Perrin sports a new devil-may-care attitude and launches a shop, Grot, dedicated to selling useless things – cruet sets with no holes, tins of melted snow, self-lowering flour – and even he is amazed when it becomes a massive global success with 60 branches.

-Reggie remarries Elizabeth, who has become a Grot business executive, and when Sunshine Desserts collapses he relocates his former colleagues at the Grot HQ.
-But still Reggie is numbed by routine and eerily finds himself taking on the traits and mannerisms of CJ.
+Reggie remarries Elizabeth, who has become a Grot business executive, and when Sunshine Desserts collapses, he relocates his former colleagues to the Grot HQ.
+But still, Reggie is numbed by routine and eerily finds himself taking on the traits and mannerisms of CJ.

 The second series ends with Perrin, his wife and CJ all faking their suicides.